YeeJeremy/rcss/README.md

 ## Description

-R package for the numerical treatment of convex switching systems.
+R package for the numerical treatment of Markov decision processes under linear state dynamics, convex reward and convex scrap functions.
 Requires the *rflann* package (also found on my github account).
 Please contact me by email (jeremyyee@outlook.com.au) or through my github account to report any issues.
 An implementation in the *Julia* language is also available on my GitHub page.

-## Problem Setting
+## Problem setting

-A convex switching system is basically a Markov decision process with:
+We impose the following restrictions on our Markov decision process:
-* a finite number of time points
+* a finite number of time points;
 * a Markov process consisting of:
-      1. a controlled Markov chain with a finite number of possible realizations (positions)
+      1. a controlled Markov chain with a finite number of possible realizations (positions);
       2. a continuous process that evolves linearly i.e. **X<sub>t+1</sub> = W<sub>t+1</sub> X<sub>t</sub>**
-      where **W<sub>t+1</sub>** is a matrix with random entries
+      where **W<sub>t+1</sub>** is a matrix with random entries;
-* reward and scrap functions that are convex and Lipschitz continuous in the continuous process
+* reward and scrap functions that are convex and Lipschitz continuous in the continuous process;
-* a finite number of actions
+* a finite number of actions.

-Using this R package, we can then approximate all the value functions in the Bellman recursion and also compute their lower and upper bounds using a primal-dual approach.
-The following R code demonstrates this.
+We can then approximate all the functions in the Bellman recursion using a piece-wise linear approximation.
+Lower and upper bounds are computed using a primal-dual approach.

-## Example: Bermuda Put Option - Value Function Approximation
+## Example: Bermuda put option

+### Value function approximation

 Let us consider the valuation of a Bermuda put option with strike price **40** and expiry date of **1** year.
 The underlying asset price